jianchao-li/jianchao-li.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Jianchao Li is a software engineer specialized in deep learning, machine learning and computer vision.
-He is working at Meta in Zurich, Switzerland now.
-Previously, he has been working at Indeed in Tokyo, Japan, ByteDance in Beijing, China, and ViSenze in Singapore.
+Jianchao Li is a software engineer with expertise in deep learning, machine learning, and computer vision.
+He is currently based in Zurich, Switzerland and works at [Meta](https://about.meta.com/).
+Prior to joining Meta, he has held software engineering roles at leading technology companies such as [Indeed](http://www.indeed.com/), [ByteDance](https://www.bytedance.com/), and [ViSenze](https://visenze.com/).